 If you are too lazy to capture a screenshot, just tell Assistant to do that.
 Well, actually you don’t even have to tell Assistant, just launch the Google Assistant and swipe up to scan the screen, you will see an option at the bottom “Share Screenshot”, just press it and you will get options to share it.
 Cool, right?

 To make it easy for your friend – the Google Assistant, to remember your locations for easy navigation, you should add them in the Assistant Settings.
-This benefits you more since you don’t have to inform Assistant again and again when you need location based help.
+This benefits you more since you don’t have to inform Assistant again and again when you need location-based help.
 You can add home and work location in the Assistant settings.
 To do so, navigate to Assistant Settings (yes, under those three dots) – personal info – Add home and work locations.

 Ask Assistant about your day – daily briefing

 One of the most remarkable features of Google Assistant is the daily briefing feature.
 What this does is it gives you a summary of your day – like your own personal assistant.
 And to give it a human touch, Google has enabled the feature to work for simple greetings as well.
 All you have to do is say “OK Google” followed by “good morning“, you may also ask “What my day looks like?” to the Google Assistant.
-Whatever the question, Assistant gives you a run through of your day, which includes weather in your city, your calendar events, reminders for the day, latest news and the traffic to your work location (which you saved above) among other important things for the day.
+Whatever the question, Assistant gives you a run-through of your day, which includes weather in your city, your calendar events, reminders for the day, latest news and the traffic to your work location (which you saved above) among other important things for the day.
 You can also change what should be included in your daily briefing by going into Setting, followed by My Day and enabling or disabling the options.

 Get news about a certain subject

 Suppose you want to know about the upcoming Samsung Galaxy S8 – what are the rumored features, when will it launch etc. you don’t need to go into Chrome and Google it.
 You can simply ask your friend – Google Assistant, in the friendliest manner “What’s the news about Samsung Galaxy S8?”
-You would be surprised by the fast and accurate results shown by Assistant.
-In the similar fashion, if you want the news about something else, just replace Samsung Galaxy S8 with your subject.
+You would be surprised by the fast and accurate results shown by the Assistant.
+In a similar fashion, if you want the news about something else, just replace Samsung Galaxy S8 with your subject.

-Listen to news using Google Assistant
+Listen to the news using Google Assistant

 Yes, you read that right.
 You can listen to the news using Google Assistant.
-In addition to the subject-based news, Google Assistant has this cool feature that allows you to listen to the news of the day or in other words, it helps you stay updated with the world events.
+In addition to the subject-based news, Google Assistant has this cool feature that allows you to listen to the news of the day or in other words, it helps you stay updated with world events.
 However, for this feature to work you have to subscribe to news sources –that you like and trust, in the Assistant settings.
 To do so, go to Assistant settings, followed by News.
 In the News section, you can customize the channels and the order from which you want to listen to the news.

 Finally, when you want to listen to the news, just say “What’s the news?” and Assistant will begin playing the news based on the sources you pre-selected.